logikum/ngt.logikum.hu/contents/v40/api/configuration/config.md

   <dd>The name of a partial translation file without the file extension.</dd>
 </dl>

+### translationFormat

+Defines the format of the translation files.
+The default value is `JSON.` This parameter is used in custom translation converters.

 ### sections

-The names of the translation files without the file extension.
-In case of lazy loaded modules the path of the module has to precede the file name, separated by a colon.
+Defines the collection of translation files.
+When a simple string is used, it is the name of a translation file without the file extension.

 ### defaultLanguage

 The code of the default language.

+### disableWarnings

+If true, warning messages are not written to the console in production mode.
+The default value is false.